This resource explains depression and how to manage it during cancer treatment.

 -

-- Medication.
-Ask your doctor about taking medication.
-Medications called antidepressants are available to help improve your mood and treat your depression.
-For more information, talk with your doctor or call 646-888-0200 to make an appointment with the Counseling Center.
+We also offer online support groups through our Virtual Programs.
+Visit www.msk.org/vp to learn more. - Ask your doctor about taking medicine.
+Medicine called antidepressants can help improve your mood and treat depression.
+To learn more, talk with your doctor or call 646-888-0200 to make an appointment with the Counseling Center.

 - Do some light physical activity, if you can.
 Light physical activity can be going for a walk or a short bike ride.
-Physical activity can help improve your mood and relieve stress.
+Physical activity can help improve your mood and ease stress.
 Talk to your doctor before starting new exercises.

 MSK resources for depression